 A Wild Bird Scoop visitor asked, what time do I take down my feeder?

 Patricia from Colliers, WV asked this question:

-My neighbor tells me in early September, so that when I do it, but sometimes my little Humingbirds still come back, and I know they need this food for the flight where the go for the winter.
+My neighbor tells me in early September, so that is when I do it, but sometimes my little Hummingbirds still come back, and I know they need this food for the flight to go where they go for the winter.

-I keep my feeder by my deck and I have a flower hanger close by and the female will sit for a few seconds and looks at me and today the male did it also.
+I keep my feeder by my deck and I have a flower hanger close by.
+The female will sit for a few seconds and look at me and today the male did it.

 I love these little birds.
-My grand kids are amazed that they to love these little wonders as much as me.
+My grandkids are amazed and they love these little wonders as much as me.